Aria-vero-s/pianist/README.md

 # Pianist Portfolio Website
 ![Pianist Portfolio Image](mockup.png "website mockup")

 Welcome to the README file for the Pianist Portfolio website.
-This single-page website showcases the informations of a pianist in an elegant and functional design.
+This single-page website showcases the information of a pianist in an elegant and functional design.
 The website is divided into four main sections: Header, About, Lessons, and Contact Form.

 [Live link](https://aria-vero-s.github.io/pianist/).